AkshayS80/LGMVIP-Web/README.md

 ## Task 3 : Registration Form

 Create a registration form with HTML, CSS and JavaScript.
-Add a few entries and display them.
+Add a few entries and display them in the same page.

 #### Tools and Technologies
 This Project was built using :